teklily/Comparingtwostrings/README.md

 # Comparingtwostrings

+Requirements:
+Pandas
+openpyxl
+The Fuzz - Levenshtein distance library, so you don't have to write out the math in your code.

 Comparing two excel files and two strings using the Levenshtein Distance.

 It will contain a unique identifier column, the original search string, the second search string and the "Similarity", but more accurately, the Levenshtein Distance.